 Danny LeBlanc has worked as Chief Executive Officer of the Somerville Community Corporation since 2001.
 He has a BA in Political Science from UMass Amherst, and a MS in Public Affairs from the McCormack Institute at UMass Boston.
 A lifelong Massachusetts resident, LeBlanc has lived in Somerville since 1977.
 He has worked in community organizing, community development and managed several nonprofit organizations in eastern Massachusetts over the past 35 years, including Somerville United Neighborhoods, Mass.
 Fair Share, North Shore Community Action Programs and Merrimack Valley Project.
 LeBlanc serves on the boards of directors of the Mass.
 Association of CDCs, the Metro North Regional Employment Board, the Somerville Affordable Housing Trust, and the Mass.
 Community Bankers Council.
 He also serves as Somerville representative to the Board of Advocates for the Tisch College of Public and Community Service at Tufts University.

-Sarita Ledani, Assistant Vice President, Business Development, RTN Federal Credit Union, is responsible for the overall planning and execution of RTN’s business development, community relations, and media relations functions as well as supervision of the business development team.
+Sarita Ledani, Vice President, Business Development, RTN Federal Credit Union, is responsible for the overall planning and execution of RTN’s business development, community relations, and media relations functions as well as supervision of the business development team.
 Prior to joining Medical Area Federal Credit Union in 2002 (which merged with RTN in 2012), Sarita was principal of Ledani Communications, and director of corporate communications at MASCO.
 Sarita has undergraduate degrees from University of Massachusetts/Boston and Hebrew College.

 Emily Morris Litonjua is the Executive Director of the Ecumenical Social Action Committee (ESAC) an organization that has pioneered efforts to prevent low and moderate income homeowners, especially seniors, from losing their homes to foreclosure.
 In 1998, ESAC partnered with MCBC and the City of Boston on Don’t Borrow Trouble an anti-predatory lending campaign that was adopted by Freddie Mac and implemented nationwide.
 Ms. Morris Litonjua, a graduate of the Tufts Urban and Environmental Policy Program also managed the Boston Healthy Homes programs and was Deputy Director for the Department of Neighborhood Development.